 |Stop a service||

 |Disable a service from starting on boot||

-After changing the configuration of GlideinWMS, use the following table to find the appropriate command for your
+After changing the configuration of GlideinWMS, run the following command as

 After upgrading the GlideinWMS RPM, you must issue an upgrade command to GlideinWMS:

 Validating GlideinWMS Frontend¶

 The complete validation of the Frontend is the submission of actual jobs.
 However, there are a few things that can be checked prior to submitting user jobs to HTCondor.